Blueberry: Integrated pest management

-Changes in locale and environment – to new geographies, and into greenhouses – has required new pest management regimes, including innovative IPM.
+Changes in locale and environment – to new geographies, and into greenhouses – have required new pest management regimes, including innovative IPM.
 Conversely, importing foreign potential enemies into North America may yield good results: Operophtera brumata is a pest of blueberries and birches which is successfully parasitized by Cyzenis albicans despite the lack of historical, natural contact between the two.
 The same results were obtained with Scirtothrips citri and Beauveria bassiana.
 Results are available for Choristoneura rosaceana and overwhelming numbers of Trichogramma minutum, and Cyclocephala longula overwhelmed by Steinernema scarabaei.
 This has also been attempted with flower thrips and potential predators but with inconclusive results.

 International quarantine

 Rhagoletis mendax is a quarantine pest in phytosanitary regimes of some countries around the world.

 Resistant cultivars

-Insect resistance was not a priority in breeding programs until about the year 2000, and is still not a high priority.
-However it may become more common as it becomes easier, especially using marker-assisted breeding.
+Insect resistance was not a priority in breeding programs until about the year 2000 and is still not a high priority.
+However, it may become more common as it becomes easier, especially using marker-assisted breeding.
 V. ashei is naturally more resistant than V. corymbosum to Scaphytopius magdalensis.
-On the other hand V. ashei is less resistant than V. darrowii to Prodiplosis vaccinia.
+V. ashei is less resistant than V. darrowii to Prodiplosis vaccinia.
 There is variation between cultivars of V. ashei in resistance to Oberea myops.
 There is variation in resistance among cultivars of V. corymbosum to Acrobasis vaccinii and Popillia japonica.
 Wild V. spp. have greater resistance than highbush cultivars to I. pepperi.
-There is significant variation between highbush cultivars in abundance of various Tephritidae, thrips, and Homalodisca vitripennis.
+There is significant variation between highbush cultivars in the abundance of various Tephritidae, thrips, and Homalodisca vitripennis.